Skip to main content

 The digital rights and principles outlined in the Declaration will complement existing rights, such as those rooted in the Charter of Fundamental Rights of the EU, and data protection and privacy legislation.
 They will provide a reference framework for citizens on their digital rights, as well as guidance for EU Member States and for companies when dealing with new technologies.
 They are intended to help everyone in the EU get the most out of the digital transformation.

-A first assessment of the implementation of the digital principles is provided in the 2023 State of the Digital Decade report.
+A second assessment of the implementation of the digital principles is provided in the 2024 State of the Digital Decade report.

 The Commission is also conducting an annual Eurobarometer survey to monitor the follow-up measures in the Member States.
-The first such Eurobarometer survey was published in June 2023.
+The second such Eurobarometer survey was published in July 2024.